Visiting Unhabituated Mountain Gorillas In The Wilderness

 Visiting Unhabituated Mountain Gorillas In The Wilderness.

-How to handle unhabituated mountain gorillas?
+How to handle unhabituated mountain Gorillas In The Wilderness?

 To get the dominating silverback’s attention throughout this gorilla habituation process, the participants must demonstrate great respect for him.